HarborScale/harbor-sdk-c-plus-plus/README.md

 **Stop coding HTML web servers for your ESP32.**

-The **Telemetry Harbor SDK** lets you send sensor data from your Arduino/ESP devices to a fully managed Grafana dashboard in **3 lines of code**.
+The **Harbor Scale SDK** lets you send sensor data from your Arduino/ESP devices to a fully managed Grafana dashboard in **3 lines of code**.

 * **⚡ Instant Visualization:** Data appears on your hosted Grafana dashboard in milliseconds.
 * **💾 Infinite Storage:** We handle the time-series database.
 No SD cards required.